 TA: What is the best piece of travel advice you've ever been given?

 Wendy: During a previous job I was sent to Korea once a year.
 A good friend encouraged me to use that as an opportunity to explore other parts of Asia.
-As a result I made trips to China, Hong Kong and Japan.
-That really changes my frame of mind, now I'm always looking for ways to add on to a trip to make my money go further.
+As a result I made trips to China, Hong Kong, and Japan.
+That really changed my frame of mind, now I'm always looking for ways to add on to a trip to make my money go further.

 TA: Is there something you think most travelers worry too much about?

 Wendy: Yes, safety.
 I think Americans have become obsessed about safety in other parts of the world and overlook issues at home.
 That's not to say I choose unsafe destinations, but there is no perfect place (domestic or international).
-If I want to go somewhere that offers great history, food or natural beauty, I'm going to balance that with possible safety concerns.
+If I want to go somewhere that offers great history, food, or natural beauty, I'm going to balance that with possible safety concerns.